Dieterbe/body.build/lib/programming/1-algorithm.md

 // TAKE HOME

-For maximum muscle growth, a training program should have the following parameters.• Training intensity: 30-90% of 1RM, ideally with the muscle-specific hypertrophy method and higher intensities for compound exercises.• Training volume: generally in between 10-30 sets per week per muscle group based on someone’s recovery capacity.• Training frequency: at least once per week for every 6 sets of training volume per muscle, increasing up to daily or even bidaily training as training volume and training advancement increase.
-In practice, many trained individuals can make each workout a full-body training session.• Your training split should logically follow from your optimized training frequencies and volume, not the other way around.
+For maximum muscle growth, a training program should have the following parameters.
+• Training intensity: 30-90% of 1RM, ideally with the muscle-specific hypertrophy method and higher intensities for compound exercises.
+• Training volume: generally in between 10-30 sets per week per muscle group based on someone’s recovery capacity.
+• Training frequency: at least once per week for every 6 sets of training volume per muscle, increasing up to daily or even bidaily training as training volume and training advancement increase.
+In practice, many trained individuals can make each workout a full-body training session.
+• Your training split should logically follow from your optimized training frequencies and volume, not the other way around.
 Make the training split fit your optimized parameters for each muscle group and then configure it to maximize the total weekly training volume load